-Safety Concerns: Highly skin irritating, possibly drug interaction
+Safety Concerns: Highly skin irritating, may inhibit blood clotting, possibly drug interaction

 SAFETY: For external use only.
 Keep out of reach of children.
 Always dilute essential oils before applying to the skin and keep away from mucous membranes.
 If the oil is past it’s “use by” date or stored improperly, it may cause irritation and lose therapeutic value.

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
-We are not doctors or medical professionals.
+Please consult your medical professional before use.